 Rather than disband immediately, the Forum chose to continue its participation in the design and access meetings and to consider over the next few months whether a neighbourhood forum, which would look after the matters affecting the wider area, would now be practicable when it was not before.

-A fuller account of all these matters is in the minutes of the meeting.
+A full account of the discussion and the background is in the minutes of the meeting.
 The meeting was also the annual review meeting; the annual review report is here.

 Should the Forum disband?
-If so, which organisations and people will continue related work?
-These are the questions for the next meeting of the King’s Cross Development Forum (on 25 November).
+If so, should any of its activity continue?
+These are the questions for the next meeting of the King’s Cross Development Forum (on 13 December).

 - A discussion and decision about whether to continue.

 - The election of the officers for the coming year, if any are needed.

 The Forum meeting will be from 7:00 to 9:00 on Wednesday 13 December in Committee Room 1 of Camden Town Hall.
 It is open to the public (as are all Forum meetings).
 If you are unable to attend it but want to make proposals or to join the Steering Committee, please contact us so that your position can be taken into account at the meeting.

 At its meeting on 11 May the Forum heard about the detailed plans for Zone A of King’s Cross Central (along the railway lines to the south of Goods Way).
 The buildings to be occupied by up to 10,000 Google employees in King’s Cross Central are shown alongside.
 Aso, Julia Finlayson of Argent described the current proposals for traffic control, Granary Square (or at least Pavilion H) and Keskidee Square (in Zone S).